bablokb/ediplug/README.md

 Base class of the model-specific classes `SP1101W` and `SP2101W`.
 The class implements all common methods.
-This is the main interface for the communikcation with the physical plug.
+This is the main interface for the communication with the physical plug.

 Methods: